MicrosoftDocs/azure-docs/articles/search/search-security-overview.md

 ### Outbound traffic

 Outbound requests from a search service to other applications are typically made by indexers for text-based indexing and some aspects of AI enrichment.
 Outbound requests include both read and write operations.

-Outbound requests are made by the search service on its own behalf, and on the behalf of an indexer or skillset.
+Outbound requests are made by the search service on its own behalf, and on the behalf of an indexer or skillset:

-+ Indexer connects to external data sources to read in data for indexing.
++ Indexer [connects to external data sources](search-indexer-securing-resources.md) to read in data for indexing.
 + Indexer writes to Azure Storage when creating knowledge stores, persisting cached enrichments, and persisting debug sessions.
 + A custom skill connects to an Azure function or app to run external code that's hosted off-service.
 The request for external processing is sent during skillset execution.
 + Search connects to Azure Key Vault for a customer-managed key used to encrypt and decrypt sensitive data.